noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 by the old woman... is a restraint for the girl after she loses the old woman...

 [...I’m sorry...
 I know that... you’ll suffer... because of this.
-You’re free to resent... this dying woman’s selfish wish…...
+You’re free to resent... this dying woman’s selfish wish...
 However... even so...
 I... “want you to live”.]

 [ ? ! ]